adittyashrivastava/AI-models-with-PubSub/README.md

 In order to test the newly created model on the data streaming application, rename it to model.h5 and you would be good to go.

 **FEW KEY THINGS TO NOTE :**
 1. While training the image classifier model I was able to get the accuracy up to 93% in the Google Colab Environment.
 I later tried training that model with the same data on my local MacOS machine and wasn't able to exceed 10% accuracy.
-I suspect this is happening because of some differences in how CPU and GPU perform but am not sure if that is the main reason for it.
+I suspect this is happening because of the differences in how a CPU and GPU performs.
 The model that I have uploaded here is the 93% accurate one.

 2. As of now in this application the input and output streams have to be sent on the same broker in a single runtime.
 Surely slight tweaks in the code can give the flexibility of choosing different brokers for input and output streams as well.